• Skip to primary navigation

 Baked dog donuts without icing should be stored in an air-tight container at room temperature.
 They will stay fresh this way for about a week.

-Can humans eat these dog donuts?
+Can people eat these donuts?

 Great Dog Treat Recipes